 - Once you've finished setting up your iPhone, open the Watch app.
 (You can also bring your Apple Watch near your iPhone to bring up a similar interface to the AirPods pairing screen, which will then launch the Watch app)

 - Follow the instructions: How to set up and pair your Apple Watch with your iPhone

-I can't pair my Apple Watch to my new iPhone!
+I can't pair my Apple Watch with my new iPhone

-You may still need to disable Activation Lock on your old iPhone.
-Check to see if your old device is still paired; worst case, try to reset your Apple Watch from the watch itself.
+You may still need to disable the Activation Lock on your old iPhone.
+First, check if your old device is still paired; worst case, try to reset your Apple Watch from the watch itself.

-Apple itself has a pretty good troubleshooting page for moving your Apple Watch over if you have any other issues.
+Apple has a good troubleshooting page for moving your Apple Watch over if you have any other issues.

 It's no secret that the Apple Watch Series 8 was only a minor upgrade from the Apple Watch Series 7.
 It came with crash detection, wrist temperature checks during sleep, and a few minor new features, but the CPU was practically the same, and it ended up having a similar durability to its predecessor.
 This leaves one wondering, "when should I upgrade my watch?"